ULHPC/ulhpc-docs/docs/software/cae/ansys.md

 their engineering simulation software investment.

-## Available versions of ANSYS in UL-HPC
+## Available versions of ANSYS in ULHPC
-To check available versions of ANSYS at UL-HPC type `module spider ansys`.
+To check available versions of ANSYS at ULHPC type `module spider ansys`.
-The following versions of ANSYS are available in UL-HPC
+The following versions of ANSYS are available in ULHPC:
 ```bash
 # Available versions
 tools/ANSYS/18.0